perpetualCreations/ARBITER/source/index.rst

 One reads out with a line-by-line set of transmit-only commands to be sent, and the other is a full-fledged Python module, allowing for two-way communication and dynamic behavior.

 Directives can be assigned through the CLI or web interface, with additional options for stop and start.
+They are executed as soon as possible, upon the agent connecting to the ARBITER server.

 See below for more information.